Family and Medical Leave (FMLA)

 Description: Eligible employees, as defined further in this policy, may be eligible to take up to 12 weeks (or 26 weeks, if leave is taken to provide care for a qualifying family member injured during active military service) of unpaid, job-protected family and medical leave during a 12-month period.

-Employees may be eligible for FMLA leave under the following conditions:
+Employees may be eligible for leave under the Family Medical Leave Act (“FMLA”) under the following conditions:

 - The employee has worked for the University for at least 12 months; and